nipuna1989/Plawright-TypeScript-Framework/README.md

 ## Overview

-This framework provides automated testing capabilities for the RemWaste assignment using Playwright.
+This framework provides automated testing capabilities for the using Playwright and TypeScript.
 It includes:

 - **End-to-End Testing**: Login with valid/invalid scenarios.
 Create/edit/delete article.
 - **CI/CD Integration**: GitHub Actions workflow